-Rehabilitated Home to be Provided to Homeless Veteran
+Home to be Provided to Veteran at January 27th Dedication Ceremony

-Louisville, KY—November 10th, 2017—Greater Louisville area unions, The Housing Partnership Inc., Kentucky Department of Veterans Affairs, Kentucky Habitat for Humanity, Metro United Way, Athena’s Sisters and businesses have formed a partnership to Help a Homeless Veteran.
+Louisville, KY (January 27, 2020)—Greater Louisville area unions, The Housing Partnership Inc., Kentucky Department of Veterans Affairs, Kentucky Habitat for Humanity, Metro United Way, the Greater Louisville Building & Construction Trades Council, and businesses have formed a partnership to Help a Homeless Veteran.
 Union, businesses, and community groups came together to rehabilitate a home in the South End of Louisville.
-With more than 50 organizations donating and volunteering, after six months and more than 1000 volunteer hours the formerly shuttered and dilapidated home is ready to be provided to Marlene Aldrich, a Lady Veteran in Louisville.
-According to the U.S. Department of Housing and Urban Development, in January 2016 39,471 veterans were experiencing homelessness.
+With more than 50 organizations donating and volunteering, and after more than 1000 volunteer hours, the formerly shuttered and dilapidated house is ready to be a home and be provided to veteran Torre Keith Harris.

-TIME: Program to begin at 5:00pm, would be best to arrive early.
-The sun will be down after the program.
+TIME: Program to begin at 4:00pm, would be best to arrive by 3:30pm for interviews before program.

-VISUALS: Rehabilitated Home, Volunteers and Sponsoring organizations, ROTC, Veterans, Flags, Presentation of Resolution from Metro Council
+VISUALS: Renovated Home, Volunteers and Sponsoring organizations, ROTC, Veterans, Flags

 # # #